-4.135.
+4.138.
 National Design Guide

-- 4.136.
-The National Design Guide, published October 2019 by the Government, is planning practice guidance for beautiful, enduring and successful places. - 4.137.
-The National Design Guide addresses the question of how we recognise well designed places, by outlining and illustrating the Government's priorities for well-designed places in the form of ten characteristics. - 4.138.
-The focus of the guide is on good design in the planning system, so it is primarily for local authority planning officers, councillors, planning applicants and their design teams as well as people in local communities and their representatives. - 4.139.
-The Design and Access Statement which forms part of the planning application documentation includes an assessment of the Proposed Development against this Design Guide.
+- 4.139.
+The National Design Guide, published October 2019 and updated in January 2021, is planning practice guidance for beautiful, enduring and successful places. - 4.140.
+The National Design Guide addresses the question of how we recognise well designed places, by outlining and illustrating the Government's priorities for well-designed places in the form of ten characteristics. - 4.141.
+The focus of the guide is on good design in the planning system, so it is primarily for local authority planning officers, councillors, planning applicants and their design teams as well as people in local communities and their representatives. - 4.142.
+The Design and Access Statement which forms part of the Planning Application documentation includes an assessment of the Proposed Development against this Design Guide.